lisiki-jp/okinawa_gametheory/README.md

 ---
 # Author's Note

+e-Stat is so outdated.
+It's unbearable transparency for a democratic country.
+We should pass the law to make it an obligation for the government to make information public.
+Like Swedes do.
+We have to demand it to decide for ourselves.
+As we have learned in this report, politicians' interest is often not aligned with those of citizens.

 I wrote this entire report in a kitchen, standing, because I'm too broke to buy a desk.
 And I find this is a pretty great place for writing.
 I can stack pots to adjust the height of the laptop.
 I can have a little walk to think without switching between sitting and standing.